Archaeologists uncover new evidence at Sea of Galilee site, strengthening case for ancient Bethsaida

 "We found a wall from a first-century structure beneath the apse,” Notley said.
 “There’s no sign saying, ‘Peter slept here,’ but archaeologically speaking, it’s hard to get better evidence than this.”

-Other significant findings in the basilica include a mosaic floor, found in 2022, which the following words inscribed in biblical Greek: “Chief of the Apostles and keeper of the keys of heaven, pray for him and his children George and Theophanos.”
+Other significant findings in the basilica include a mosaic floor, found in 2022, which has the following words inscribed in biblical Greek: “Chief of the Apostles and keeper of the keys of heaven, pray for him and his children George and Theophanos.”

 For archaeology enthusiasts, it is recommended to visit Tel Beit Tzeida, where a magnificent and royal city from the biblical period and a 2000-year-old fishing village were discovered.